Eligibility Fact Sheet

-A person has an IQ score of 69 or below as indicated on intelligence/cognitive tests and significant limitations in adaptive functioning, that began during the developmental period from before the age of 18.
+A person has a valid Full Scale IQ score of 69 or below as indicated on intelligence/cognitive tests and significant limitations in adaptive functioning, that began during the developmental period from before the age of 18.

 What tests do I need?

-To show that an individual has intellectual disability, you will need to submit a copy of all intelligence/cognitive tests and tests of adaptive functioning.
-Scores on intelligence/cognitive tests need to be 69 points or lower.
+To show that an individual has an intellectual disability, you will need to submit a copy of all intelligence/cognitive tests and tests of adaptive functioning completed prior to the age of 18.
+Full Scale IQ scores on intelligence/cognitive tests need to be 69 points or lower.
 Significant limitations in intelligence and adaptive skills must be present at the same time and have existed before the individual was 18 years of age.